yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

 ---
 ## Description
-This is a terraform script for coast optimization using with lambda.
-So, this script can setup a cron(schedule) to start and stop ec2 servers.
-So, if we need work a server like office time like 9:00 AM to 7:00 PM so we can save our time for start and stop.
+This is a terraform script for coast optimization using lambda.
+So, this script can set up a cron(schedule) to start and stop ec2 servers.
+So, if we need to work a server like an office time like 9:00 AM to 7:00 PM so we can save our time for the start and stop.

 ----
 ## Feature